Baby Swimming Back Floating

 On the mat

-For this exercise, you will need a swim mat.
-Place the mat on the water surface in the children’s pool and lay your child on their back on the mat.
-Encourage the toddler to lie on their back for a few seconds by directing their attention upward with toys or similar distractions.
-The mat allows the toddler greater freedom of movement.
-However, the absence of physical contact with the parents can make many infants feel uneasy.
-For children older than seven months, it may also become challenging to keep them on their back for a few seconds, as they tend to want to sit up.
+Place a swim mat on the water in the children's pool and lay your child on their back on it.
+Direct their attention upward with toys so they stay on their back for a few seconds.
+The mat gives the toddler more freedom of movement, though the lack of physical contact can unsettle some infants — and children older than seven months often want to sit up.

 Shoulder cushion

-The first part of this exercise is the same as in the core exercise.
-Rotate the child from the armpit grip so that their upper body rests on your forearm.
-Then lower yourself into a kneeling position so that your shoulders are just above the water’s surface.
-Next, gently place the child’s head onto your opposite shoulder using both hands for support.
-Once the toddler is stable, you can release the hand supporting the free shoulder and try to guide the child’s attention upward with a toy or similar distraction.
-This exercise is slightly more advanced because the toddler is no longer fully supported and has more freedom.
-Only release your child if you are confident they are calm and stable in the position.
+As in the core exercise, rotate the child from the armpit grip so their upper body rests on your forearm, then kneel so your shoulders are just above the water.
+Gently place the child's head on your opposite shoulder, supporting with both hands.
+Once the toddler is stable, release the supporting hand and guide their attention upward with a toy.
+Only let go if you are confident the child is calm and stable.

 Water cradle

-First, hold your child in the armpit grip and tilt them slightly to the side of your weaker hand.
-Then, release your strong hand and reposition it behind the infant’s back (see image one).
-Gradually lean the toddler into a back-floating position, supporting them with your strong arm so you can free the other arm.
-Position the freed arm behind the child’s back as well.
-This exercise allows the toddler to be placed in a back-floating position without ever losing eye contact with the parent.
-The large support surface is especially suitable for children under six months, helping them get accustomed to the back-floating position.
+Hold your child in the armpit grip and tilt them slightly toward your weaker hand.
+Release your strong hand, place it behind the infant's back and gradually lean the toddler into a back-floating position; then position the freed arm behind the back as well.
+The child reaches the back-float without ever losing eye contact, and the large support surface suits children under six months.

 Wobbly head